Gtalavero/ft_printf/README.md

 ## How I have approached the project and how you can do it
 ### 1.- Familiarize with printf:
-I took my time to study the manual (man 3 printf) and I took a lot of notes to understand printf (you can see those [notes](NOTES.md)).
+I took my time to study the manual (man 3 printf) and I took a lot of notes to understand printf (you can see those [notes](NOTES.md) where I have summarized the manual with the necessary information).

 ### 2.- Learn the basics
 To face the proyect you should know about structures, variadic arguments, pointers, memory allocations... don't try to bypass that steps or you are going to have a bad time.